 Your facial shape and your jaw’s position play vital roles in many functions of daily life, including breathing, eating, swallowing and speaking.
 Facial harmony aligns your teeth and chin properly and allows them to work seamlessly with your facial muscles and jaw joints.
-Jaw surgery, or orthognathic surgery, can help correct various facial and dental deformities and functional dental issues, as well as cosmetically improve the shape and proportions of your face.
+Jaw surgery, or orthognathic surgery, can help correct various facial and dental deformities and functional dental issues, as well as cosmetically alter the shape and proportions of your face.

 Facial bone contouring surgeries are frequently performed in Asia, where beauty standards tend to favour a soft, delicate facial shape rather than an angular and defined jawline.
-Double jaw surgery, also called two-jaw surgery or bimaxillary osteotomy, is an effective procedure for patients seeking functional and/or cosmetic improvement involving both the upper and lower jaw.
+Double jaw surgery, also called two-jaw surgery or bimaxillary osteotomy, is a procedure for patients seeking functional and/or cosmetic improvement involving both the upper and lower jaw.

 If you would like to know more about this procedure, you may find answers to your questions below.
 Please contact the specialist plastic surgeons at Asian Plastic Surgery to book a consultation and get answers to any additional questions.

 Why Is It Called Double Jaw Surgery?

 Orthognathic surgery often addresses one jaw at a time.
 As independent procedures, maxillary osteotomy focuses on the upper jaw, or maxilla.
 Mandibular osteotomy focuses on the lower jaw, or mandible.
 Bimaxillary osteotomy corrects both jaws simultaneously, earning it the nickname double jaw surgery.

 Operating on both jaws at once gives the surgeon the most flexibility to adjust the jaw bones and shape the face.
 With this holistic approach, the surgeon attempts to improve both functional and cosmetic issues by reshaping, resizing or repositioning the upper and lower jaws to bring them into more optimal positions.